RussOakham/ci-milestone-project-1/TESTING.md

  - CSS: [style.css](design-resources/testing/CSS/css-validation.PNG)

 ### Google Lighthouse Audit
-I used Google's lighthouse audit to test the website conforms positively with Googles performance metrics, with the aim for achieving scores of 90 in all areas on desktop.
+I used Google's lighthouse audit to test the website conforms positively with Googles performance metrics, with the aim of achieving scores of 90 in all areas on desktop.

 After initial testing, the performance metric was below 90, while Accessibility, Best Practices and SEO were low 90's.
 To improve this i carried out the below actions;

-**Performance** - Converted all images from .jpg to .webP, which offers improved compression and therefore quicker loading times.
-I used the website [caniuse](https://caniuse.com/webp), to ensure webp is compliant with all major web browsers, which it is.
+**Performance** - Converted all images from .jpg/.png to .webP, which offers improved compression and therefore quicker loading times.
+I used the website [caniuse](https://caniuse.com/webp), to ensure webp is compliant with all major web browsers, which it is with exception of Internet Explorer.
+I've detailed the reasoning for accepting non-compliance with Internet Explorer in the **responsiveness** section.

-**Accessibility** - Added rel="noopener" and rel="noreferrer" to social media links in footer, to avoid passing of any site information to external sites.
+**Accessibility** - Added rel="noopener" and rel="noreferrer" to social media links in footer, to improve security and avoid passing of any site information to external sites.

 **Best Practices** - Added a 'title' to google map iframe, for improved semantics.